hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `principal_id` - The Principal ID associated with this Managed Service Identity.

 * `tenant_id` - The Tenant ID associated with this Managed Service Identity.

+---

+A `tenant_access` block exports the following:

+* `tenant_id` - The identifier for the tenant access information contract.

+* `primary_key` - Primary access key for the tenant access information contract.

+* `secondary_key` - Secondary access key for the tenant access information contract.

 ## Timeouts